Fall Gardening Tips

 - Lawns that have poor drainage can be aerated now and then have coarse sand applied

 - Treat problem moss areas with iron sulphate.
-Two days of dry weather is required after the moss control is applied.
+Two days of dry weather are required after the moss control is applied.
 Moss control is available in liquid or granular forms